 Wall Sconces and Wall Lights.
 These are so versatile they work almost anywhere.
 Use these carefully.
 If you use too many in one location it may cause a harsher light, but when placed sparingly these work great in hallways, patios and porches.
 Try to incorporate the wall sconces into your homes architecture.

 2. Task Lighting

 This is a smaller more concentrated light.
 You want task lighting around when you’re working.
 In fact, some people call it office lighting.
 Task lighting is meant to help you see when you’re doing projects in which you need a finer light, such as, reading, cooking, writing, sewing and many other things.
 Task lighting only works well when it is used as a contrasting light.
-For example, if you have a low lit room with a desk lamp turned on, the light in that area will be more effective with less glare than if the entire room was lit with a brighter light.
+For example, if you have a low lit room with a table lamp turned on, the light in that area will be more effective with less glare than if the entire room was lit with a brighter light.

 Atmosphere.
 Task lighting helps naturally stimulate your brain.
 The contrasting light allows you to be more alert and concentrated.
 This will help you see more details as you work, creating higher quality results.
 This is why many businesses choose to use task lighting in their offices.

 How to Get This Look: We recommend using the following fixtures to create task light.

 Desk, Swing Arm and Floor Lamps.
 Use lamps on your desks, bedside tables, coffee tables or anywhere you need a little extra light for working.
 Swing arm lamps allow you to adjust the light anyway you’d like.
 Since these floor lamps are lightweight and adjustable these are the ideal task lights.